Shicheng-Guo/BIS180L_web/_posts/2019-04-04-1-Sequence_Alignment.md

 				D.melanogaster.fa
 		Species
 			A.thaliana
-				genome.fa
-				protein.fa
 			C.elegans
-				genome.fa
-				protein.fa
 			D.melanogaster
-				genome.fa
-				protein.fa

-Note: you will need to uncompress the files.
-Additionally you will need to merge the A.thaliana chromosomes into a single file.
-Use the appropriate commands to achieve this and place the uncompressed files in the Sequences/Genome and Sequences/Proteome directories.
-Next create aliases from the species directories to these files.
-You should not need to duplicate sequences.
-That is, `Sequences/Genome/A.thaliana.fa` should contain the real file and
-`Species/A.thaliana/genome.fa` should be an alias to that file so that you do not need to duplicate the data unnecessarily.
+Next we need to populate the `Species` directory.
+We don't want to take up disk space with additional copies of the genome and proteome files; instead create aliases within each species directory that point to the proper files in the `Sequences` directory.
+That is, `Sequences/Genome/A.thaliana.fa` should contain the real file and `Species/A.thaliana/genome.fa` should be an alias to that file so that you do not need to duplicate the data unnecessarily.
 Lastly, the file permissions should be "appropriate".
 You learned the commands that you need for all of these steps in Tuesday's lab.

+When you are done, your directory should look like this:

+	Data
+		Sequences
+			Genome
+				A.thaliana.fa
+				C.elegans.fa
+				D.melanogaster.fa
+			Proteome
+				A.thaliana.fa
+				C.elegans.fa
+				D.melanogaster.fa
+		Species
+			A.thaliana
+				genome.fa@
+				protein.fa@
+			C.elegans
+				genome.fa@
+				protein.fa@
+			D.melanogaster
+				genome.fa@
+				protein.fa@

 When you have completed these tasks, change directory to your `Assignment_1` directory and run the following command.

 	ls -lR Data

-This should indicated that there are 6 aliases to 6 files.
+This should indicate that there are 6 aliases to 6 files.

 Paste the output of the `ls -lR Data` command into your template